dima-brook/w3f_application/application_only_protocol.md

 ![img](https://github.com/xp-network/w3f_application/blob/main/XP.network%20Protocol-2.png)

+The above scheme is a work in progress and subject to change.

 Apart from standard setup, a pallet implementing XP.network Relay Chain Protocol consists of:

 1. **Message Listener** - it listens to the incomming messages and passes them to the Decision Tree.